 Let’s say you are an avid cyclist and you are looking to up your biking game.
 You have been biking for some time and you are loving it.
 Or, you are thinking of joining a biking group or going solo on a bike excursion around the city.
 Or, you are planning a long tour.
 Even, you have been practicing and saving the money for a new bike that will take you to the end of the road.
 And you understand the value of a good bicycle.
-You also recognize that a broken down bike will be no good in the middle of nowhere.
+You also recognize that a broken-down bike will be no good in the middle of nowhere.
 If this sounds like you, then a touring bike is the best option.

-Touring bikes are ideal for the serious long-term cyclist.
+Touring bikes are ideal for serious long-term cyclists.
 They require an initial investment, but you will be paying for quality.
 The bike will last you for years if properly taken care of.
 Overall, they are a lot more comfortable for long trips than the road bike.
 You can customize them to carry as much as you need.
 This includes additional baggage, extra water bottles, mirrors, bells, etc. You can modify it depending on how long of an excursion you are going for.
 Regardless, it is ideal for long trips.
 If you can handle the initial cost, then this is one type of bike that will return your investment.